steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 ```

 How would you check that each section was called?
-A naive solution is
+Our naive solution was a
 complicated lambda with a "timesCalled" counter and an if statement to assert
 against each argument, but it turns nasty quickly:

 ```
 /// Nasty test code